Instructions on how to use JobTeaser

 The Jobs tab

 If you select “Exclusive to our students & alumni”, you will be able to see positions posted by Finnish employers through Aarresaari.net.
 The results will be similar to the old Rekrynet noticeboard.
-You must have selected 1.
-STUDENT or ALUMNI in your account settings.
+You must have selected your field of study.
 This selection means that positions posted by employers on Aarresaari.net will be shown on your dashboard.

 The Contract tab will show you a drop-down menu with various employment contract types, such as part-time jobs, internships or summer jobs.

 Under Job categories, it is better for your criteria to be too broad than too narrow so that you do not miss any job opportunities.
 For example, law students should select all fields of law.
 Employers often use the “Student job” category.
 Note that you will only be able to see jobs from the categories you selected.
 Experiment with different options.